-But deep down I began to realise that although the coaching I had been doing for the last 14 years made a big difference in people’s lives – I knew I was spread too thin with the other parts of my business to help people in the way I knew I could.
+Although the executive coaching I’d been doing for the last 15 years helped people a lot – I knew I was spread too thin to help people in the way I knew I could.

 I am driven by what I really believe in -